vosaul/status.im/source/extensions/tutorial_wallet_settings.md

 id: tutorial_wallet_settings
 title: Extensions Tutorial - Wallet Settings
 ---

-This tutorial will go step by step through the creation and deployment of a [wallets setting](wallet_settings.html) allowing to interact with a smart contract.
+This tutorial will walk you through the creation and deployment of a new [wallet setting](wallet_settings.html).

 # Add meta data